DIY Yoga Retreat on a Budget - Bali Edition

 There are so many yoga studios in Bali, and it can be a little bit overwhelming.
 For the sake of straightforwardness, I'm just going to suggest places in Canggu and Ubud.
 Canggu in on the coast, Ubud is more inland.
 They are about an hour apart by taxi.

-If you want palces that offer accomodation and yoga, Serenity Eco (where I stayed) and Yoga Barn in Ubud (slightly more expensive than Serenity) are good options.
-Alternatively, you could choose to stay at a cheap hostel or homestay and buy a weekly or monthy pass to a yoga studio of your choice.
+If you want places that offer accommodation and yoga, Serenity Eco (where I stayed) and Yoga Barn in Ubud (slightly more expensive than Serenity) are good options.
+Alternatively, you could choose to stay at a cheap hostel or homestay and buy a weekly or monthly pass to a yoga studio of your choice.

 I stayed at the cheapest dorm at Serenity.
 Four people per room, no A/C. Shared bathroom.

-*If you look at Serenity's yoga and accomodation packages, it's a lot more to book online.
+*If you look at Serenity's yoga and accommodation packages, it's a lot more to book online.
 If you do it when you arrive, it's one million IDR cheaper.
-Prices listed below: